dessant/lock-threads/README.md

   This thread has been automatically locked because it has not had recent activity.
 Please open a new issue for related bugs and link to relevant comments in this thread.
+# Issues or pull requests with these labels will not be locked
+# exemptLabels:
+#   - no-locking
 # Limit to only `issues` or `pulls`
 # only: issues
 ```